SamanthaBooth81/foody-family/README.md

 9. Then, we need to replace the current insecure secret key with **os.environ.get('SECRET_KEY')**, that we set within the env.py file.

 10. Once the secret key is replaced, scroll down to DATABASES to connect to the Postgres database.
-Comment out the current code and add the following python doctionary:
+Comment out the current code and add the following python dictionary:
 DATABASES = {
     'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
 }